supreethbks26/reponew/readme.txt

-Using Git an VS:https://www.youtube.com/watch?v=c3482qAzZLQ updated new
+Using Git an VS:https://www.youtube.com/watch?v=c3482qAzZLQ updated new now